ScottLogic/blog/_posts/2024-03-23-message_types.md

 ### Testing and environments
 It's worth allowing for testing and multiple environments in your messages.
 For example, consider a flag to say if a message is a test message.
-This will allow easy filtering of test data in prod without polluting your analytics systems
+This will allow easy filtering of test data in production without polluting your analytics systems.

-Also consider a environment flag.
-It is common to flow production data into test environments so as to provide realistic data.
-Sometimes you'll want to know about this because, coming from prod, referenced IDs won't exist so a flag let's you know this came from anther environment and not all linked data may have flowed into that test environment.
+Also consider an environment flag.
+It is common to flow production data into test environments to help provide realistic data.
+Sometimes you'll want to know about this because, as the data came from production, referenced IDs won't exist.
+A flag lets you know this came from another environment and not all linked data may have flowed into that test environment.

 ### Example
 As an example of a message with the above fields: